Popcorn Venus. All images courtesy of the artist

 Joyce's expression is so at odds with what she's doing.
 She's jumping out of a cake and yet there's no joy in her face.

-She looks almost sedated, disorientated – like she doesn’t quite realise what’s happening.
+She looks almost sedated, disorientated-like she doesn't quite realize what's happening.

 She looks tired because I was tired.
 I felt like I was trapped in that cake.
-All that food was laid out for three days and nothing changed, nothing went mouldy.
+All that food was laid out for three days and nothing changed, nothing went moldy.
 Even the prawns.
-Eventually it just started to smell sweet – like the sweet smell of death.
+Eventually it just started to smell sweet-like the sweet smell of death.

 In Reconstituted Meat Slices the tin of meat is both horribly flesh-like and yet completely artificial.
-Did you intend for it to be the same colour as your skin?
+Did you intend for it to be the same color as your skin?

-I wanted to exaggerate that colour.
-I found the tin of meat in a supermarket and it looked like something straight out of the 50s.
+I wanted to exaggerate that color.
+I found the tin of meat in a supermarket, and it looked like something straight out of the 50s.
 It stank.
-A lot of people think she’s dead in that photo, and the food looks dead too – artificial, canned, processed.
-She’s the embodiment of all that.
+A lot of people think she's dead in that photo, and the food looks dead too-artificial, canned, processed.
+She's the embodiment of all that.
 I wore a lot of fake tan that day.

 Reconstituted Meat Slices